 d.
 Nutrients

 Nutrients (e.g., ammonia, nitrogen compounds, and phosphorous) can be found in stormwater runoff from construction sites, industrial areas, and urban areas.
 Sources of nutrients from construction sites may include background concentrations, storage and application of fertilizers, and discharges of nutrient-rich sediments.
-Most of the nutrients TMDLs in Attachment H require that dischargers comply with WLAs by meeting the translated numeric action levels or numeric effluent limitations, while one TMDL relies on RUSLE2 modeling.
+Most of the nutrient TMDLs in Attachment H require that dischargers comply with waste load allocations by meeting the translated numeric action levels or numeric effluent limitations, while one TMDL relies on RUSLE2 modeling.
 The compliance cost impact for implementation of the nutrient TMDLs is expected to be medium to high since additional BMPs (filter media BMPs for phosphorus and advanced BMPs for nitrogen) and monitoring may be required for controlling the specific nutrient concentrations from construction sites.

 The RUSLE2 modeling used to demonstrate compliance with the San Diego Creek and Newport Bay Nutrients TMDL in Region 8 is estimated to add $750 to $1,500 in costs, per project.

 If non-visible pollutant monitoring is required, Responsible Dischargers in some watersheds located in Regions 3, 4 and 8 (Central Coast, Los Angeles Basin and Santa Ana), as specified in Attachment H, shall conduct analyses for the TMDL-specific pollutant(s) such as total nitrogen, ammonia, nitrates, nitrites, phosphorous, and orthophosphates.
-The estimated additional cost of the TMDL monitoring would be approximately $200-400 for sampling and $200-400 for analysis and SMARTS data entry, per sampled discharge location per event.
+The estimated additional cost of the TMDL monitoring would be approximately $200-$400 for sampling and $200-$400 for analysis and SMARTS data entry, per sampled discharge location per event.